juliaguida/oystercard/further_javascript/00_challenge_track.md

 ## Structure of the week

-### Group code reviews

-We'll have group code reviews on Wednesday, Thursday and Friday.
-These will last 30 minutes.
-The format will be similar to the Monday end of unit challenge code reviews.

 ### Notes app

 Build a notes app as a frontend, single page web app.
 You'll be guided through this by the high-level challenges listed below.
 However, there will be no walkthroughs.